sideeffects/HoudiniEngineForUnreal-v2/README.md

 - Material overrides and generic uproperty attributes can either be applied on the instancer, or per instance (when using mesh split instancers or instanced Actors).
 - It is possible to create foliage instances directly, without baking, when using the “unreal_foliage” attribute on an instancer.
 - A class can be directly instantiated by the "unreal_instance" attribute (ie “PointLight”, “AudioVolume”… ).
+- Curves can be outputed to SplineComponents by using the "unreal_output_curve" primitive attribute.

 Inputs: